 The Privacy Advisory Committee:

-PAC meets three times a year, with secretariat functions provided by the Office of the Australian Information Commissioner (OAIC).
+PAC meets twice a year, with secretariat functions provided by the OAIC.

-PAC consists of no more than six members and is convened by the Information Commissioner.
-All members except the Information Commissioner are appointed by the Governor-General.
+PAC consists of no more than eight members and is convened by the Information Commissioner.
+All members except the Information Commissioner and Privacy Commissioner are appointed by the Governor-General.